Fashion's Falling Hard for the Preppy Countryside Trend

 (Image credit: Launchmetrics)

+And you might already be shopping the equestrian-adjacent aesthetic without even knowing: Lyst also reports that searches for tweed, tartan, and Aran sweaters increased significantly on the site throughout early fall and are only gaining more interest as the season unfolds.
 But if you’d still appreciate some pointers before you start shopping with the English countryside in mind, the street style of Fashion Month Spring 2025 is a worthy guide.
-Ahead, outfit inspiration and on-trend items to shop await.
+Ahead, fall outfit ideas and outdoorsy, on-trend items to shop await.

 The English Country Style Trend in the Wild